ControlFront/controlfront-docs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 📝 Docs Improvement
+name: 🌟 Feature Request
-about: Suggest improvements or additions to ControlFront’s documentation
+about: Suggest a new idea or enhancement for ControlFront
-title: "[Docs]: "
+title: "[Feature]: "
-labels: documentation
+labels: enhancement
 assignees: ""
 ---

-**What part of the docs needs improvement?**
+**Is your feature request related to a problem?**
-Link or describe the section/page.
+Please describe the problem you're facing.

-**Describe the improvement**
+**Describe the solution you'd like**
-What should be changed or added?
+A clear and concise description of what you want to happen.

+**Describe alternatives you’ve considered**
+Any alternative solutions or features you’ve thought of.

 **Additional context**
-Add context, screenshots, or references.
+Add any other context or screenshots here.